Yusuf Arakkal

-Yusuf Arakkal (1945 – 4 October 2016) was a Malayali painter.
+Yusuf Arakkal (1945 – 2016) was an Indian artist.

 Life

 Arakkal was born in Chavakkad, Kerala.
 Both his parents died when he was young.
 Leaving the comforts of his house behind, he left for Bangalore, lonely but with a passion to become a painter.
 The hardships that he faced at Bangalore honed the artist in him and sharpened his sensibility.
 He took a diploma in painting from Karnataka Chitrakala Parishat (KCP), Bangalore and later specialized in graphic print making from National Academy community studios, Garhi, Delhi.